Outset

 The Central Andes tell a high, dry, altitude-shaped story of passage and endurance.
 Here the mountains feel less like lush European routes and more like open high country where altitude, exposure, and dryness start doing the real work very early.

-That still matters because the Central Andes reward people who read altitude, dryness, and long exposure as primary trip variables, not supporting details.
+That still matters because altitude, dryness, and long exposure are primary trip pressures here, not supporting details.

 Year and seasonality context

-This is the broad year read for Central Andes high mountains.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Central Andes high mountains.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.